 We're taught to boil our pasta in a lot of water and drain it.
 This is fine.
 But you don't really need to.

-When making one pot pasta, use a 1:1 ratio of pasta and liquid and it should work.
-I say should because under no circumstances can I make (or should I be making) guarantees.
+When making vegan one pot pasta, use a 1:1 ratio of pasta and liquid and it should work.

 My best advice is to try it and monitor it.
 If you notice that all the liquid has cooked away before the pasta is done, add a splash of water.
 But in every instance that I've tested this, it's been totally fine in both broth and water.